Lingua (indonesian vocal group): Fashion style

-For their fashion style, Lingua is famous for its very unique and quirky fashion style in every appearance, it can be seen from the clothes he wears that remain his trademark.
+For their fashion style, Lingua is famous for its unique and quirky fashion style in every appearance, it can be seen from the clothes he wears that remain his trademark.
 One of their characters is not shared by singers or music groups in general, namely the style of clothing he wears tends to be unique, even seems eccentric with too flashy colors or too simple clothing style, both the accessories and the clothes they use are part of Lingua's character so far.
 In addition, the style of clothing he wears is mostly old school, psychedelic, and too practical according to most of them are considered strange, even too tacky by music lovers, especially among Indonesian music lovers.
 One of them is that they see that developments in the fashion world tend to have a unique orientation, and eccentricity is one of the inspirations for their clothes that he has worn so far.